hzc363/DeepLearningCyTOF/ReadMe.md

 <center>ImmPort Team</center><br/>
 <center>The Unversity of California, San Francisco</center><br/><br/>

-This GitHub repository contains a tutorial for creating deep learning models tailored to CyTOF data and applying the model to diagnose latent cytomegalovirus (CMV) infection.
+This GitHub repository contains a tutorial for creating deep learning models tailored to CyTOF data.
+We will apply the model to diagnose latent cytomegalovirus (CMV) infection.
+We will also use a decision tree-based method to identify cell subsets that are associated with the CMV infection.

 * Create conda environment with dependencies for the tutorial: ```conda create --name CyTOF_DL --file requirements.txt```

 * Main tutorial: [DeepLearning_CyTOF.ipynb](https://github.com/hzc363/DeepLearningCyTOF/blob/master/DeepLearning_CyTOF.ipynb).